 PAHO Ethics Review Committee (PAHOERC)

 PAHOERC ensures that all research carried out with PAHO support, whether technical or financial, follows international standards for ethics review with human subjects.
-All research with human subjects must receive approval from an independent Ethics Review Committee (ERC) in the country where the study will take place.
-PAHOERC carries out a secondary review of research proposals to guarantee that PAHO is only involved in research that is ethical: that it benefits society, is methodologically sound, and accords to principles of respect for persons, beneficence, and justice.
+All research with human subjects must also receive approval from an independent Ethics Review Committee (ERC) in the country where the study will take place.

 What is subject to ethics review?